rarebreed/protean-service/retro/README.md

 game you will have seen before.
 Are you tired of:

 - Hit Points as a health abstraction? (what do you mean I can't slit his throat while he is unconscious?)
-- Combat feels the same, because there is not a lot of tactical depth, other than choosing what maneuver to do?
+- Combat feeling the same, because there is no interplay of speed, power, and stability in the actions you choose?
 - No differentiation between how easy it is to hit, and what protection armor affords?
 - Initiative systems that don't factor in not just when actions start, but when they finish?
 - Weapons that all feel the same, because they only cover damage, range, cost, and maybe one or two other things?
-- Wonder how a character can be a PhD in Xenobiology, but somehow wind up with Heavy Weapons skill?
+- How a character can be a PhD in Xenobiology, but somehow wind up with Heavy Weapons skill?
 - Characters who epitomize "fools rush in where angels fear to tread" because there is no mechanic (or desire) to restrict character behavior?
 - Personality traits that are just role playing fluff, and have no mechanics to penalize or reward their use?
-- Characters who never get tired, because either your game's rules for encumberance are too complex, or doesn't even have them at all?
+- Characters who never get tired, because either your game's rules for encumberance are too complex, or doesn't have them at all?
 - Skill systems that treat all skills as equally easy to learn?
 - Skill systems that do not distinguish between breadth and depth?